Military Assistance Programs for Servicemembers and Their Families Military OneSource

 apply for educational benefits online, in person or by phone.
 Servicemembers Opportunity Colleges (SOC) Servicemembers Opportunity Colleges (SOC) can help you get your degree despite frequent military transfers.
 These civilian colleges and universities: Simplify credit transfers and reduce residency requirements (the credits required to earn a degree at a given school) Give classes on or near military installations in the U.S., overseas, and on military ships Offer distance learning programs Offer degrees that match your military job Are open to servicemembers and their families

-For more information, talk to your unit's education officer or
+For more information, talk to your unit's education officer.

 Back to Top